-The Eden Town Meeting is held at the Eden Central School, with discussion regarding the Town budget in the morning and the School budget discussion after lunch at 1:00 pm.
+The Eden Town Meeting is held at the Eden Central School, with discussion regarding the Town budget beginning at 9AM.

-To view the warnings and results for the town and school meetings, click on the links below:
+To view the warnings and results for past town and school meetings, click on the links below:

 GENERAL ELECTION: Held on the first Tuesday after the first Monday in November in each even numbered year.